nais/doc/docs/deployment/delete-app.md

     An `Application` is a resource in Kubernetes that itself is the source of configuration for other resources, e.g. `Deployment`.
     By only deleting `Deployment`, it will be recreated whenever the parent resource `Application` is synchronized again.

-    To ensure that an application is completely deleted from the cluster, delete the `Application` as [shown above](#delete-app).
+    To ensure that an application is completely deleted from the cluster, [delete the `Application` as described above](#delete-app).

     If you just want to remove all running pods for your application, set the [`spec.replicas.min`](../nais-application/application.md#replicasmin) and